Game-of-Trons/got-protocol/gips/GIP-006-Knowledge-Contribution.md

 # Principle

-> Experience belongs to the individual..
+> Experience belongs to the individual.
 >
 > Wisdom belongs to the civilization.